Contributing to this repository

 For content changes, make sure that you:

-We may ask for changes to be made before a PR can be merged, either using suggested changes or pull request comments.
+We may ask for changes to be made before a PR can be merged, either using or pull request comments.
 You can apply suggested changes directly through the UI.
 You can make any other changes in your fork, then commit them to your branch.